-This Italian Spinach Artichoke Dip is a classic found on restaurant menus and appetizer tables worldwide.
-It can be served for casual patio parties, football soirees as well as a more formal gatherings as a featured starter.
-It has universal appeal.
+This Italian Spinach Artichoke Dip is a classic dip found on restaurant menus and appetizer tables worldwide.
+It can be served for potluck gatherings, football parties and casual soirées.
+It's equally suited for more formal gatherings as a featured starter.

 This dreamy dip is irresistible, and it's no wonder it shows up on so many restaurant appetizer menus and party platters.
 You're guaranteed to knock the ball out of the park every time you serve it.
 I rarely have a party, that I don't serve dip or some sort of variation of spinach dip.
 It's a home run kind of dish that guests always love.